DysregulatedImmuneProfile/DIP/README.md

 ### ⚠️ Requirement
 - The cDIP function requires Python.
 Please install Python at https://www.python.org/downloads/.
 - During the installation make sure you tick the box of 'Add Python to PATH' prior to pressing 'install now'
--  If already installed: In R-studio set 'global options' > 'Python' > 'Select Python interpreter'.
+- If Python is already installed: In RStudio, go to Tools → Global Options → Python, click “Select…”, and choose any available Python interpreter from the list.
+Apply the changes and restart RStudio if prompted to complete the linkage.

 #### 🧪 Input:
 - Same **3-biomarker input** as DIP_stage.